 Termination of Dr. Ashton's employment by us without cause, or by Dr. Ashton with good cause, would require us to pay severance to Dr. Ashton.
 Dr. Ashton would be entitled to a lump sum payment equal to 100% of his current annual salary plus the pro rata portion of his bonus for the year of such termination, calculated on the assumption that all targets and formulas for determining such bonus had been met, or, if no such targets or formulas had been established, the maximum bonus for which he was eligible during the prior year calculated on the same assumption.
 The bonus payable would be reduced by any bonus payments relating to services performed in the year in which termination occurred (1) that already had been paid or were payable as of the date of termination or (2) that were not earned because of the failure to achieve targets or formulas that were no longer able to be achieved.
 The bonus payable also would exclude any bonus paid or payable in the year in which termination occurred with respect to services rendered in a prior year.
 We also would be required to provide Dr. Ashton with medical, life and disability insurance benefits for a period of one year if he elected coverage.
 Additionally, all options held by Dr. Ashton (except the options granted in fiscal years 2009 and 2010 under the 2008 Incentive Plan and those currently proposed to be granted subject to stockholder approval (Dr. Ashton's Incentive Plan Options)) would vest and become exercisable upon such termination, and would remain exercisable for a period of six months thereafter (except that incentive stock options (ISOs) would be exercisable for only three months thereafter).
-With respect to Dr. Ashton's Incentive Plan Options, any unvested portion that would have vested as of the first anniversary following the date of his termination by us without cause or by Dr. Ashton with good cause (other than within 24 months of a change in control) would vest upon any such termination, and such options would remain exercisable for three months thereafter.
-Upon any such termination within 24 months of a change in control, any unvested portion of Dr. Ashton's Incentive Plan Options would vest and become exercisable upon such termination, and such options would remain exercisable for a period of one year thereafter.
+With respect to Dr. Ashton's Incentive Plan Options, any unvested portion that would have vested as of the first anniversary following the date of his termination by us without cause or by Dr. Ashton with good cause (other than within 24 months of a change in control) would vest upon any such termination, and such options would remain exercisable until the earlier of (i) three months thereafter and (ii) the applicable option expiration date.
+Upon any such termination within 24 months of a change in control, any unvested portion of Dr. Ashton's Incentive Plan Options would vest and become exercisable upon such termination, and such options would remain exercisable until the earlier of (i) one year thereafter and (ii) the applicable option expiration date.
 Termination by us for cause, or by Dr. Ashton without good cause, would not require us to pay any severance to Dr. Ashton.